koldo-a/koldo-a/README.md

 ### Hi there 👋

+- 🔭 I’m currently working in the University as a teacher of *UX/UI Design* assisting students in their final projects.
+- 🌱 I’m currently learning **Fullstack ☕JAVA☕ development**.
+- 📫 How to reach me: **uxkoldo@gmail.com**
 <!--
 **koldo-a/koldo-a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.